Bright lights across the colour spectrum

 We accept scholarly research papers and policy analysis on any topic related to International Studies in its broadest definition.
 At the point of submission, we will ask you to choose one of the conference tracks (all of which should be read as broadly defined):

-• Towards a more connected word: borders, mobility and technology
+• Connections and disconnections in borders, mobility and technology

-• Theorizing the past, present and future of world politics
+• Understanding the past, present and future of global politics

 Three key points to note are: